-Reports show that renewable energy technology and capital like solar and wind are consistently getting cheaper in some regions with more investment, demand, and so on
+Some reports show that renewable energy sources like solar and wind are consistently getting cheaper in some regions with more investment, demand, and so on

-We may also have to consider carbon taxes/prices and polluters taxes in the future for dirtier energy sources like fossil fuels, which could add to their cost
+We may also have to consider how carbon taxes and ‘polluter pays’ penalties for higher emitting or dirtier energy sources impact their cost